Water Contamination Survival Planning for Seniors: Safe Water After Floods, Spills, and Outages

 • damaged water pipes or infrastructure

-If you suspect contamination, treat the water as unsafe until you confirm otherwise
+If you suspect contamination, treat the water as unsafe until you confirm otherwise.

 Emergency planners usually recommend one gallon of water per person per day.